Polish People's Republic: Architecture

 The architecture in Poland under the Polish People's Republic had three major phases – short-lived socialist realism, modernism and functionalism.
 Each of these styles or trends was imposed either by the government or by communist doctrine.

 Under Stalinism in the late 1940s and 1950s, the Eastern Bloc countries adopted socialist realism, an idealized and monumental realistic art intended to promote communist values, such as the emancipation of the proletariat.
 This style became alternatively known as Stalinist Empire style due to its grandeur, excessive size and political message (a powerful state) it tried to convey.
 This expensive form greatly resembled a mixture of classicist architecture and Art Deco, with archways, decorated cornices, mosaics, forged gates and columns.
 It was under this style that the first skyscrapers were erected in communist states.
-Stalin wanted to ensure that Poland would remain under communist yoke and ordered the construction of one of the largest buildings in Europe at the time, the Palace of Culture and Science in Warsaw.
-With the permission of the Polish authorities who wouldn't dare to object, the construction started in 1952 and lasted until 1955.
+Stalin ordered the construction of one of the largest buildings in Europe at the time, the Palace of Culture and Science in Warsaw.
+With the permission of the Polish authorities, who wouldn't dare to object, the construction started in 1952 and lasted until 1955.
 It was deemed a "gift from the Soviet Union to the Polish people" and at 237 meters in height it was an impressive landmark on European standards.
 With its proportions and shape it was to mediate between the Seven Sisters in Moscow and the Empire State Building in New York, but with style it possesses traditionally Polish and Art Deco architectural details.